Satawal

-Satawal is a solitary coral atoll of one island with about 500 people on just over 1 km2 located in the Caroline Islands in the Pacific Ocean.
+Satawal is a solitary coral atoll of one island with about 500 people on just over 1 km2 (0.39 sq mile) located in the Caroline Islands in the Pacific Ocean.
 It forms a legislative district in Yap State in the Federated States of Micronesia.
 Satawal is the easternmost island in the Yap island group and is located approximately 70 km east of Lamotrek.

+Name

+The name of the island goes back to Proto-Chuukic *tadawana, making it etymologically related to Satawan.

 Geography

 The island, which measures 2 km long northeast-southwest, is up to 0.8 km wide and sits atop a small platform-like reef with a narrow fringing reef.
 The total land area is 1.3 km2, and is thickly wooded with coconut and breadfruit trees.
 As there are no anchorages for large boats, Satawal is seldom visited by outsiders.

 Administratively Piagailoe Atoll, located 71 kilometers to the northwest, belongs to Satawal municipality.

 Culture

 The native language is Satawalese, a Chuukic language closely related to Woleaian, and the entire population of the island numbers approximately 500.
 Although located in Yap State, the people of Satawal are more closely related, culturally and linguistically, to those of Chuuk.

 The Satawalese primarily subsist on fishing and some agriculture (coconuts, breadfruit, taro).
 They build small thatch houses for sleeping and use the trunks of breadfruit trees for boat-building.
 Cultural forms primarily revolve around dance and story-telling, and an alcoholic beverage known as tuba (a palm wine) is brewed from fermented sap of the coconut flower spike.